jagcha/scanme/README.md

 ## Limitations and Scope

 The program `scanme.R` was implemented in base R to provide a clear and fundamental example of sliding-window analysis.
 The core function, `scanme()`, is computationally intensive and can be slow on large datasets.
-Performance could be ioptimized.
+Performance could be optimized.

 This repository offers a reproducible, real-world example of how sliding windows can be used to detect time-dependent events in high-frequency behavioral data.

 For applications involving a large number of animals, and in case you wish to use `scanme()`, I would recommend leveraging parallel computing.

+For other situations, you may want to tune each parameter `w1_width`, `w2_width`, `w3_width`, `slide`, and `ath`, `rth` to match your data.

 ## References